 Take a moment, take a breath and exhale to full stop that self-back chat-chatter and simply observe.

-It gets better with practice, you’re a human living a human experience.
+It gets better with practice! you are a soul and human living a human experience.

 It’s damn hard work being a complex corporeal machine with a current of consciousness.